Eight people arrested in connection with various charges in Northwest Arkansas | Arkansas Democrat Gazette

 Benton County

-Tyler David, 31, of 1410 J. St. in Bentonville, was arrested Tuesday in connection with domestic battering.
-David was being held Tuesday in the Benton County Jail with no bond set.
+Andrew Strimple, 30, of 1005 S. C St. in Rogers was arrested Wednesday in connection with delivery of methamphetamine or cocaine.
+Strimple was being held Wednesday in the Benton County Jail with no bond set.

 Fayetteville

-Charles Anderson, 51, of 401 W. 24th St. in Fayetteville, was arrested Monday in connection with two counts of theft of property.
-Anderson was being held at the Washington County Detention Center on Tuesday in lieu of $5,000 bond.
+Jase Burbank, 58, of 433 S. Eastern St. in Fayetteville, was arrested Tuesday in connection with forgery and theft of property.
+Burbank was being held Wednesday at the Washington County Detention Center with no bond set.

 Springdale

+Summer Maichle, 29, of 11526 N. Old Cincinnati Road in Lincoln, was arrested Tuesday in connection with theft of property.
+Maichle was being held Wednesday at the Washington County Detention Center with no bond set.

-Colton Weaver, 32, of 1204 S. Hayden St. in Siloam Springs, was arrested Monday in connection with terroristic threatening, aggravated assault on a family or household member and three counts of endangering the welfare of a minor.
-Weaver was being held at the Washington County Detention Center on Tuesday in lieu of $50,000 bond.
+Roy Stutts, 55, of 1021 Sundance Lane in Bentonville, was arrested Tuesday in connection with theft of property.
+Stutts was being held Wednesday at the Washington County Detention Center in lieu of $5,000 bond.

+Alvin True, 52, of 3734 Friendship Road in Springdale, was arrested Tuesday in connection with second-degree domestic battery.
+True was being held Wednesday at the Washington County Detention Center in lieu of $25,000 bond.